Swiiz/autoparser/README.md

 In the book, the author uses Java and demonstrates how to write code that generates Java parser code: a form of [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming#:~:text=Metaprogramming%20is%20a%20computer%20programming,even%20modify%20itself%2C%20while%20running.).
 Since I’m working with Rust, I’ve opted to leverage **Rust’s powerful macro system** to achieve a similar result.
 To that end, I’ve developed a library that uses macros to generate parsers.

-However, I didn’t stop at replicating the not so useful approach in the book.
+However, I didn’t stop at replicating the simple approach of the book.
 And went for a solution to generate automatically the Scanner, [Abstract-Syntax-Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), and Parser logic.

 ## Usage